faccus/network_butcher/README.md

   A [README](src/README.md) file describing its contents is also available.
 - google_tests: It contains all the source files of the tests
-- mains: It contains both a collection of main files to test the performances of the program and the basic main file that allows to perform the partitioning directly from command-line
+- mains: It contains both a collection of main files to test the performances of the program and the basic main file that allows to perform the partitioning directly from command-line.
+  A [README](mains/README.md) file describing its contents is also available.

 The other directories are: